cml87/SpringCore_111_forJenkins/README.md

 ### Annotations (autowiring)
 When using either a xml configuration file, or a Java configuration class, we are manually specifying which are the beans we want to create and how we want to inject the dependencies a given class needs (constructor or setter injection).
 In other words we are _manually_ defining and wiring our beans, <u>all in a same file (xml or Java)</u>.

-However, Spring can do the beans definition and wiring for us: Spring can do _**autowiring**_ The difference now is that these two operations will be done in separate files.
-Spring will use a Java or xml file to define where we want to look for beans.
-Spring will use then the very bean classes files to define which classes will be beans and to set the wiring (dependency injection) type.
+However, Spring can do the beans definition and wiring for us: Spring can do _**autowiring**_.
+The difference now is that these two operations will be done in separate files.
+Spring will use a Java, or xml, file to define where we want to look for beans.
+Spring will use then the very beans class files to define which classes will be beans and to set the wiring (dependency injection) type.

 Autowiring is specially useful in big projects with many beans and dependencies among them.
 It is an example of _"convention over configuration"_.